kc3981/health-insurance-quote-generator/README.md

 - Keep adding code that you write in git
 - Unit test the application
 - Setup and run the application
+- Create your own GitLab repo.
+Make it open acecss
-- Commit code to git and raise a pull request
+- Commit code to your GitLab repo and share the URL
 - In case you have questions feel free to reach out

 # WHAT DO YOU NEED TO DO IF YOU ARE DOING THIS AT THE TEST LOCATION?